mariyade/buy-to-let-data-pipeline/README.md

-This file is saved locally and contains cleaned, processed, and yield-calculated buy-to-let property listings with the following columns:
+The CSV file is saved locally and contains cleaned, processed, and yield-calculated buy-to-let property listings with the following columns:

 - Address
 - Postcode